How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 5. Baby Shampoo Gentle Clean: A teaspoon of baby shampoo in a gallon of warm water offers a gentle alternative for cleaning laminate floors.
 It's effective yet mild.

-6. Black Tea Shine: Brew two black tea bags in boiling water, allow it to cool, then use it to mop the floor lightly.
+6. Black Tea Shine: Brew two black tea bags in boiling water, allow them to cool, then use them to mop the floor lightly.
 The tannic acid in black tea makes laminate floors shine.

 7. Baking Soda Paste: For spot cleaning, create a paste using baking soda and water.
 Apply directly to the stain, let sit for a few minutes, then wipe away gently with a damp cloth.